 ACMG-AMP codes (Richards et al. 2015) supporting the Predisposing Assertion are derived from supporting Evidence Items, and other sources such as population databases (See Figure 4B).
 Any evidence codes applied should be explained in the Description section, allowing others to rapidly re-evaluate the evidence used.

 All Evidence Items relevant to the Assertion should be associated, even if they disagree with the Assertion Summary.
 Disagreements can be discussed in the Description section and rationale for discounting discrepant evidence should be recounted.

 Curation of Oncogenic Assertions requires a brief Summary of the main conclusion of the Assertion.
-In the Assertion Description the curator should describe general relevant information about the variant’s oncogenic or benign properties, and importantly, describe how the appropriate guideline was used to arrive at the Clinical Significance, which is Likely Benign in the example below (Figure 13).
+In the Assertion Description the curator should describe generally relevant information about the Molecular Profile’s oncogenic or benign properties, and importantly, describe how the appropriate guideline was used to arrive at the Clinical Significance, which is Likely Benign in the example below (Figure 13).
 Additionally external information such as population frequencies or data contradictions can be described here.
 The ClinGen/CGC/VICC Codes are added by the curator in the Add Assertion form, and a brief explanation for each Code used is given in the Assertion Description.
 For Codes that are derived from Evidence Items, the appropriate Curie link is also added by the curator (e.g., civic.EID:10277).
 The Disease field is required, and the term Cancer (DOID 162) may be used when the underlying evidence applies more generally.